itsjawad/Memory-Game-fend/README.md

 ## How to install this plugin
 1) Download the complete code.
-2) Create a new folder "memory-match-game" in your plugins directory of the wordpress
+2) Create a new folder "memory-match-game" in your plugins directory of the wordpress.
+Copy the code inside it.
 3) Go to Admin > Plugins > Activate the plugin
 4) Create a new post or page (Page ideally as its not really a post).
 You can name the page as "Memory Game" or anything you like.
 5) In the body of the page place this shortcode: "[adding_memory_game]".
 This will add the memory game.